24/7 Free consultation

 Medical records are crucial in proving your case.
 Documentation creates a timeline of how misdiagnosis impacted the patient’s health.
 Without it, building a solid case becomes much more difficult.

 If you suspect medical negligence in your stroke diagnosis, don’t wait.
-Fortunately, Illinois law offers (Comparative Negligence Act: 735 ILCS 5/2-1116) ways to hold negligent parties accountable and ease the burden.
-Contact our medical malpractice lawyer in Chicago for a legal process and fight.
+Fortunately, Illinois law offers the Comparative Negligence Act (735 ILCS 5/2-1116) as a means to hold negligent parties accountable and ease the burden.
+Contact our medical malpractice lawyer in Chicago for legal representation and a fight.

 Proving Medical Negligence in Stroke Misdiagnosis Cases